 Bruce Parrish, President, Historian, and Emeritis, has served Community Players for over 45 years.
 He is the current President as well as a past Board president (1984-1986), trustee, and has held a variety of Board positions.
 Bruce has directed, produced, designed, built, or performed in over 140 shows for Community Players.
 He most recently appeared in Elf, The Musical, and counts Big Daddy in Cat on a Hot Tin Roof as one of his favorite roles.
 Bruce has served as historian for over 30 seasons.
 In 1997 he co-authored a publication on the history of the organization and is currently working on a history of Community Players 100 seasons of continuous volunteer theater in Bloomington-Normal, Illinois.
 Community Players stage was named for Bruce and his wife, Kathy (also an Emertis), in 2012 for their years of service to the organization.

 Chris Terven has served as a Community Players Board Member in several capacities and has participated in almost every aspect of the organization since he began his involvement at a very young age in 1989.
 He’s owned and operated several successful small businesses, manages his family’s property holdings, and garnered numerous Financial and Insurance Designations over the years.
-This (and the fact that he has a deep conviction regarding making the arts available to all) makes Chris a perfect fit as our current Treasurer.
+This (and the fact that he has a deep conviction regarding making the arts available to all) made Chris a perfect fit as our previous Treasurer.
 By day Chris is a professional “geek” with COUNTRY Financial, a position he seems to relish.
 Chris participates onstage and off at Community Players and can frequently be found with a drill, paintbrush, or other tool in his hand as he hangs precariously from some set piece.